Geborgen/nordic-souls/GAMEPLAYGUIDE.md

 Not everyone is an item hoarder, though.
 Something you need to keep in mind is, **the museum is completely optional!** If anything, the sheer amount of content added by LOTD was enough to add it to the list.

-In addition to the main mod, I've included the [Curator's Companion](https://www.nexusmods.com/skyrimspecialedition/mods/38529), [Safehouse Plus](https://www.nexusmods.com/skyrimspecialedition/mods/39278) and [Hall of Forgotten](https://www.nexusmods.com/skyrimspecialedition/mods/64117) add-ons, along with countless patches for full integration.
+In addition to the main mod, I've included the [Curator's Companion](https://www.nexusmods.com/skyrimspecialedition/mods/38529) and [Safehouse Plus](https://www.nexusmods.com/skyrimspecialedition/mods/39278) add-ons, along with countless patches for full integration.

 ### New Quests